delehef/asgart/README.md

   - `--out FILENAME` set output file name

-  - `--min-length` set the minimal length (in bp) for a duplication to be plotted
+  - `--min-length` set the minimal length (in bp) for a duplication to be plotted (default: 5000)

+  - `--min-identity` set the minimal identity rate (in %) for a duplication to be plotted (default: 90.0).
+If set to 0, does not filter.

   - `--features FILE` add an additional track containing features to plot alongside the duplications.

   - `--filter-features DISTANCE` don't plot duplications that are farther away then `DISTANCE` bp from the features in the track.